 Because of the state's sparse population there are almost no North Dakota train rides open to the public.
 The Garden State is not often regarded for its railroading heritage.
 With few noteworthy cities, much of its trackage consisted of either through main lines or agricultural branches.
-For this reason, it is home to only a few railroad museums and just one organization which offers train excursions, the Fort Lincoln Trolley in Mandan.
-The state's rural nature also caused rapid transit systems to largely avoid investment According to Dr. George Hilton and John Due's authoritative piece, "The Electric Interurban Railways In America," while interurban mileage peaked across the United States in 1916 at 15,580 miles, none could be found in North Dakota.
-(Interurbans are described as electrified railroads using trolley or lightweight equipment which connected two or more towns/cities.)
+For this reason, it is home to only a few railroad museums and just one organization which hosts train excursions, the Fort Lincoln Trolley in Mandan.
+The state's rural nature also resulted in the construction of few rapid transit systems.
+According to Dr. George Hilton and John Due's authoritative piece, "The Electric Interurban Railways In America," while interurban mileage peaked across the United States in 1916 at 15,580 miles, none could be found in North Dakota.
+(Interurbans are defined as electrified railroads using trolley or lightweight equipment which connected two or more towns/cities.)
 However, a few local streetcar lines did spring up, such as the one in Mandan (across the Missouri River from downtown Bismarck).
 North Dakota's history with the iron horse began late by railroading standards with the Northern Pacific's westward construction in the 1870's as it attempted to open the first transcontinental railroad into the Pacific Northwest.
 Please note the information here refers only to tourist attractions!
 Amtrak, the nation's long distance passenger rail carrier, does serve North Dakota.
 Its Chicago - Seattle/Portland "Empire Builder" stops in Fargo, Grand Forks, Devils Lake, Rugby, Minot, Stanley, and Williston.

-Due to its location within the upper Midwest, North Dakota's involvement with the railroad occurred long after trains had made their appearance in the East.
-Most did not begin service west of the Mississippi River until after the 1850's while railroads did not reach the Dakotas until the 1870's (following Congressional approval for charters to the Pacific coast).
+Due to its Upper Midwest location, North Dakota's involvement with the railroad occurred long after trains arrived back East.
+Most did not begin service west of the Mississippi River until after the 1850's while rails did not reach the Dakotas until the 1870's (following Congressional approval for charters to the Pacific coast).
 The most famous transcontinental project, of course, was that undertaken by the Union Pacific and Central Pacific railroads.
-They built along a central route which was formally completed at Promontory Point, Utah on May 9, 1869.
+They built along a central route which was formally completed at Promontory Summit, Utah on May 9, 1869.
 To read more about the Transcontinental Railroad please click here.
-The southern and northern corridors have largely been forgotten but they too later became a reality.
-The Atchison, Topeka & Santa Fe, in conjunction with the Southern Pacific, completed the former (a rather round about endeavor which had originally began as part of the St. Louis-San Francisco Railway's attempt to establish its own western route) while the latter was finished by the Northern Pacific.
+The southern and northern corridors have largely been forgotten but they too became a reality.
+The Atchison, Topeka & Santa Fe, in conjunction with the Southern Pacific, completed the former (a rather round about endeavor which originally began as part of the St. Louis-San Francisco Railway's attempt to establish its own western route) while the latter was finished under the Northern Pacific.
 What became known as the "Main Street Of The Northwest" is where North Dakota's story begins (it did not achieve state hood until November 2, 1889 when Dakota Territory was split into North and South Dakota).

-Unlike the Central Pacific and Union Pacific, Northern Pacific was not granted federal subsidies although its federal charter did stipulate it would be provided land grants.
+Unlike the Central Pacific and Union Pacific, Northern Pacific was not granted federal subsidies although its federal charter did provide it land grants.
 The leading man to procure bond sales was Jay Cooke and his banking firm, Jay Cooke & Company.
 The railroad began construction from Thomsons Junction, slightly west of Duluth, on February 15, 1870.
 Within two years, Cooke's efforts had proven quite successful as he managed to sell $30 million.
 It seemed the railroad, estimated to cost a total of $85 million, would be finished before 1880.
 Building westward, Trains Magazine notes in its article, "Great Railroading: State-By-State," published within its January, 2007 issue, NP reached Fargo, Dakota Territory on June 6, 1872.
 Later that year it arrived at Bismarck.
 Unfortunately, Cooke's efforts stalled as bond sales slowed.
 His bank soon failed and on September 18, 1873 the railroad entered bankruptcy.
-Several years passed as others attempted to both continue the project and prevent Congress from revoking Northern Pacific's federal charter.
+This setback sparked that years financial panic and several years passed as others attempted to continue the project while preventing its federal charter revocation.

 This historic tourist attraction is based in West Fargo, featuring a substantial collection of buildings and artifacts related to the history of North Dakota.
 It is operated by the Cass County Historical Society.
 Their collection currently includes 12 acres, 43 historic buildings, and more than 400,000 artifacts.
 Their railroad pieces include an original Northern Pacific depot from Kathryn which houses layouts of the Spud Valley Railroad Club, another Northern Pacific depot from Embden (built in 1900), a Great Northern gate house, and a small railroad museum.
 The latter features Northern Pacific 4-4-0 #684 (Class C-1) built by the New York Locomotive Works in 1883.